yesyo/WindowsPhoneWatermarkControl/README.md

-WindowsPhoneWatermarkControl
+Windows Phone Watermark Controls
 ============================

-WatermarkTextBox and WatermarkPasswordBox for Windows Phone
+WatermarkTextBox and WatermarkPasswordBox for Windows Phone 7.1